-NLS public-use data for each cohort are available at no cost via the Investigator, an online search and extraction site that enables you to review NLS variables and create your own data sets.
+NLS public-use data for each cohort are available at no cost via Investigator, an online search and extraction site that enables you to review NLS variables and create your own data sets.
 It is not necessary to get an account to browse data, but an account is necessary to save datasets online.

 The Investigator User's Guide describes how to use this website.

 An available tutorial also teaches how to search for variables in the Investigator.

-NLSY79, NLSY79 Young Adult, and NLSY97 confidential geocode data include the respondent's state, county and MSA of residence and codes identifying colleges attended.
+NLSY97, NLSY79, and NLSY79 Young Adult confidential geocode data include the respondent's state, county and MSA of residence and codes identifying colleges attended.
 These restricted-use data are a small subset of the NLS dataset and when provided to the researcher, the included respondent ID variable facilitates linking to the public use data.
 More detail about the variables on the geocode data files is available in the NLSY79 Geocode Codebook Supplement and the NLSY97 Geocode Codebook Supplement.

 To protect the confidentiality of respondents, the Bureau of Labor Statistics (BLS) only grants access to geocode files for researchers in the United States who agree in writing to adhere to BLS confidentiality policy and whose projects further the mission of BLS and the NLS program to conduct sound, legitimate research in the social sciences.
 Applications from abroad cannot be accepted.
 Applicants must provide a clear statement of their research methodology and objectives and explain how the geocode data are necessary to meet those objectives.
-Researchers who are granted access to NLS geocode files may use them at their own facilities (more detail on Geocode application process).
+Researchers who are granted access to NLSYGeocode data may use them from approved locations on the physical premises of their institution (more detail on Geocode application process).